Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Using Ecwid on the go via mobile apps

 In addition to the standard Ecwid interface, you can also use a mobile app to manage your Ecwid store.
 This lets you add products, manage orders and edit content.
-Android and iOS versions are both available; in terms of user reactions, both apps have been rated 4.5 out of 5 in the Google Play and Apple app stores.
+Android and iOS versions are both available; and in terms of user reactions, Apple users rate the app at 4.6 stars in the Apple app store, while Android users give the app a 4.5 stars out of 5 rating in the Google Play store.

 Ecwid and GDPR compliance